The complete classification of unital graph $C^*$-algebras: Geometric and strong: Preliminaries for statement of main theorem

-We call $E_C$ the \emph{graph obtained by Cuntz splicing $E$ at $v$}, and say $E_C$ is formed by performing Move \CC to $E$.
+We need certain moves on graphs in order to formulate the geometric classification result, and these moves are also essential for the proofs of the classification results of this paper.
+The moves Move~\SSS (remove a regular source), Move~\RR (reduction at a regular vertex), Move~\OO (outsplit at a non-sink), Move~\II (insplit at a regular non-source), and Move~\CC (Cuntz splicing a vertex with at least two return paths) on a graph $E $ are all introduced in Propositions~3.1 and~3.2, Theorems~3.3 and~3.5 and the definition following Theorem~3.5 in \cite{MR3082546}, and we denote the resulting graphs by $E_S$, $E_R$, $E_O$, $E_I$, and $E_C$, respectively.

+See \cite{MR3713535} and especially Definition~2.11 therein for the definition and notation used for the Cuntz spliced graph.
 We also use the notation $E_{v,-}$ for this graph --- even in the case where $v$ is not regular or not supporting two return paths.
 We can also Cuntz splice the vertex $u_1$ in $E_{v,-}$, and the resulting graph we denote $E_{v,--}$.
 In Figures~\ref{fig:counterex-graph1} and~\ref{fig:counterex-changed-graph1} we saw an example of a Cuntz splicing.
-See \cite[Notation~\ref{CS-notation:OnceAndTwice-new} and Example~\ref{CS-example:cuntz-splice-new}]{arXiv:1602.03709v2} for more general illustrations of the Cuntz splice.
+See \cite[Notation~4.1 and Example~4.2]{MR3713535} for more general illustrations of the Cuntz splice.
 Let $S$ be a subset of $E^0$.
 We denote the graph where we have Cuntz spliced each vertex $w$ in $S$ by $E_{S,-}$.
-The additional vertices will be denoted by $v_1^w$ and $v_2^w$ for $w \in S$. \end{definition}
+The additional vertices will be denoted by $v_1^w$ and $v_2^w$ for $w \in S$.

 Now we will introduce a new important move, that is needed to classify unital graph \cas in general.
-In Theorem~\ref{thm:InvarianceOfPulelehua} we will prove invariance of this new move.
+It has been shown in \cite{MR3082546} that the moves \SSS, \RR, \OO, and \II preserve the Morita equivalence class of the associated graph \cas, and it has been shown in \cite{MR3713535} that the Cuntz splice also preserves the Morita equivalence class of the associated graph \ca. Using results from \cite{MR3624419}, we will in the current paper keep track of what such a Morita equivalence induces on the reduced filtered $K$-theory as well (see Corollary~\ref{cor:cuntzspliceinvariant}).
+In the current paper we will, moreover, show that the new move \PP\ also preserves the Morita equivalence class of the associated graph \ca with a certain control on the behaviour on the reduced filtered $K$-theory (Proposition~\ref{prop:hash} and Theorem~\ref{thm:InvarianceOfPulelehua}).

 \begin{definition}[Move \PP: Eclosing a cyclic component] Let $E=(E^0,E^1,r,s)$ be a graph and let $u$ be a regular vertex that supports a loop and no other return path, the loop based at $u$ has an exit, and if $w \in E^0 \setminus \{u\}$ and $s_E^{-1} (u) \cap r_E^{-1}(w) \neq \emptyset$, then $w$ is a regular vertex that supports at least two distinct return paths.
 We construct $E_{u, P}$ as follows.